Serrapeptase is an enzyme produced by silkworms to dissolve their cocoon when they, as moths, are ready to emerge.

 - Blood Clots

-Okay, so that’s what Maggie wrote, to include the list.
-I felt it was a bit of a snake-oil list in that it seemed to cover everything.
-But, the thing was, so many things are interrelated that I was willing to go with everything on the list.
+Okay, so that’s what Maggie wrote, including the lists.
+I felt the lists were a bit “snake-oil” list in that they seemed to cover everything.
+But, the thing was, so many things are interrelated that I was willing to go with the whole of it.

 Silkworm building cocoon:

 After reading the serrapeptase research, I decided to try serrapeptase for a dull but sickening pain in my back that made it impossible to be up more than a couple of minutes.
 I used to have intense, sharp pain that made me gasp and kept me from sleeping.
 It made me think when I was battling abuse by the IRS that I could immolate myself at their office because the pain would be minimally different and the demonstration might help.
 That pain went away with B12 therapy.

 Serrapeptase Research ~ Read Research.